Who am I?

 I am from Perth.
 A few years after finishing high school and starting university, I spent a gap year in Brisbane, before moving to Melbourne where I worked and studied for 5 years.
 I moved back to Perth at the beginning of 2016 - and that's when I became involved with the Achievers Club.

 What do I do?

-I am a have a Bachelor of Environments degree (towards Architecture) from the University of Melbourne.
-I then chose to study law, and have just finished my Bachelor of Laws at Deakin University.
+The end goal is to become a lawyer.
+I have a Bachelor of Environments degree (towards Architecture) from the University of Melbourne and a Bachelor of Laws from Deakin University.
 In 2019 will be a Judge's Associate at the Supreme Court of Western Australia.